Herman George Scheffauer: Friendship with Thomas Mann

 In April 1924 Scheffauer wrote about Thomas Mann's "crisp, skeptic, [and] collected mind ... a mind almost pedantic in its precision of expression, its tortuous searching for the exact word, the luminous phrase.
 Mann, who might in his externals pass for an English M.P. or a youngish major ..."
 His wife had also interviewed him.
 He had by then already translated Thomas Mann's Herr und Hund which had appeared in The Freeman (1922–23) in six instalments, it was then published as a book Bashan and I. Translated by H. G. Scheffauer.
 (Henry Holt, New York, 1923).

 Scheffauer was aware in July 1924 that Mann was close to finishing his "... study of a sick man in the environment of an Alpine sanatorium" and Mann wanted to entrust him with the translation of this novel Der Zauberberg (The Magic Mountain), but failed, due to the opposition of his American publisher Alfred A. Knopf who was clearly influenced by the literary judgement and financial incentive of the London publisher Martin Secker to share translation costs if Scheffauer was not chosen.
 The Magic Mountain was translated instead by Helen Tracy Lowe-Porter.
 Scheffauer translated Mann's Unordnung und frühes Leid (Disorder and Early Sorrow) that appeared in the American literary journal The Dial.
 Following Scheffauer's death in 1927 Knopf published in 1928 Children and Fools as the seventh volume of Mann's work in English translation, which consisted of nine stories all translated by Scheffauer, covering a period from 1898 to 1926.
 The blurb said: "Each work hitherto put into English represents Thomas Mann at one fixed point of his evolution as an artist.
-Children and Fools outlines, for the first time, that evolution as a process, and enables the reader to trace in one volume more than a quarter-century of the growth of as (sic) extraordinary a mind as our age is likely to know."
+Children and Fools outlines, for the first time, that evolution as a process, and enables the reader to trace in one volume more than a quarter-century of the growth of as extraordinary a mind as our age is likely to know."

-Romane der Welt [RdW] (Novels of the World)
+In November 1926 it was reported that he had just finished writing a new play entitled: "Pan Among the Puritans".